Lip & Tongue-Tie – Arlington Heights, IL

 During every phase of development, unique problems can appear that affect your child’s day-to-day habits.
 For example, tongue tie and lip ties can be common genetic conditions that make it difficult for your child to speak, eat, and latch during breastfeeding.
 If you’re told that your child has a tongue-tie or lip tie, don’t worry.
 This condition is actually quite common and is easily treated with a quick and virtually painless procedure known as a frenectomy.
 To see if your child needs treatment, feel free to give us a call!

-Attaching the tongue to the floor of the mouth, tongue ties occur when the frenulum (a small piece of oral tissue) is oversized.
-This problem generally occurs as a result of genetics and occurs in millions of young patients across the United States.
-While it is not a serious problem, it can reduce movement of their tongue.
-As a result, chewing and processing food as well as speaking certain words can be more difficult for your child.
+Tongue tie occurs when the frenulum (a small piece of oral tissue that attaches the tongue to the floor of the mouth) is oversized.
+This problem generally occurs as a result of genetics and affects millions of young patients across the United States.
+It can reduce movement of their tongue.
+As a result, chewing and processing food, as well as pronouncing certain words, can be difficult for your child.